LCC234/task-assignment-fe/README.md

 ## Tech Stack
 - React
 - TypeScript
-- Material-UI
-- Axios
+- Material-UI: for UI components and styling.
+- Axios: for making HTTP requests.
-- React RTK Query
+- React RTK Query: for state management and data fetching.
-- SCSS
-- Notistack
-- Vite
+- SCSS: for styling.
+- Notistack: for snackbars and notifications.
+- React Router: for routing and navigation.
+- Vite: for development and build tooling.

 ## Features
 - Create, and manage tasks with parent-child relationships.